For contributors

 All demos should contain their own scripts and assets.
 The code and the assets are often duplicated across the demos.

-When demo is built, its file tree is formed that will be displayed in the docs website.
+When a demo is built, its file tree is generated and displayed in the docs website.

 Demos should be small and should not have a sprawling file tree.

-Demos are built in Vite library mode and rebuilt whenever a change occurs.
-This pattern avoids necessity for the running multiple web servers.
+Demos are built in Vite library mode and consumed by the apps/docs

 Scripts

 Section titled “Scripts”generate-sources- generates project’s source code required for building.
 Runs automatically before any other build command.build- builds whole project.build:packages- builds all packages.
-Use this while developing to speed up the build.build:apps- builds all apps.build:demos- builds all demos.dev- builds all packages and executesdevall dev commands.
-This command is resource heavy!dev:docs:standalone- runsdevcommand fordocspackages without running all demos in watch mode.
+Use this while developing to speed up the build.build:apps- builds all apps.build:demos- builds all demos.dev- builds all packages and runs alldevcommands.
+This command is resource-heavy!dev:docs:standalone- runsdevcommand fordocspackages without running all demos in watch mode.
 This is a lighter alternative todev.
-The docs are still updated whenever demo is rebuilt.lint- lints the code with ESLint.format- formats the code with Prettier.
+The docs are still updated whenever demo is rebuilt.test- runs the tests.lint- lints the code with ESLint.format- formats the code with Prettier.

 TypeScript and JavaScript

 However, build scripts are written in JS to simplify development and speed up the build.
-Typing is not critical for these scripts.
-Thus, TypeScript is just not worth it.
+Typing is not crucial for these scripts.
+Thus, TypeScript is not necessary.

 Bundlers